ded/express-limiter/README.md

  - `expire`: `Number` amount of time in `ms` before the rate-limited is reset
  - `whitelist`: `function(req)` optional param allowing the ability to whitelist. return `boolean`, `true` to whitelist, `false` to passthru to limiter.
  - `skipHeaders`: `Boolean` whether to skip sending HTTP headers for rate limits ()
+ - `ignoreErrors`: `Boolean` whether errors generated from redis should allow the middleware to call next().
+Defaults to false.

 ### Examples

 ``` js